mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Sunday, 14 September 2025
+## On Monday, 15 September 2025

-- The average temperature today is 14.15˚C,
+- The average temperature today is 13.76˚C,
-- With highs of 14.99˚C and lows of 13.71˚C,
+- With highs of 13.87˚C and lows of 13.49˚C,
-- It may feel like 13.84˚C with broken clouds
+- It may feel like 13.36˚C with broken clouds
-- The wind speed is 4.92m/s and visibility is 10000m
+- The wind speed is 6.26m/s and visibility is 10000m
-- The pressure is 1000hPa and humidity is 85%
+- The pressure is 1000hPa and humidity is 83%
 - The sun will rise at 05:43 and set at 18:24

 <!-- weather_marker ends -->